 Some colleges offer combined electrician and network cabling training.
 Learning the fundamentals of both trades can lead to more job options and higher pay.

-“The combined electrician and network cabling program provided me with all the training and tools necessary to walk into a job site and have an impact immediately on my first day.
+“The combined electrician and network cabling program provided me with all the training and tools necessary to walk into a job site and have an impact immediately on my first day," he told us.

 GET your CABLE TECHNICIAN CAREER started

-Start by exploring the 24-week network cabling specialist program at Herzing College.
+Start by exploring the 24-week network cabling technician program at Herzing College.

 Training covers the fundamentals of installing, maintaining, testing, and troubleshooting structured cabling systems for voice, video, and data.